The hogs in this video were in the wrong place at the wrong time.

-We've already established that hunting hogs at night with a thermal scope is a pretty darn effective way to conduct hog control.
+We've already established that hog hunting at night with a thermal scope is a pretty darn effective way to control feral hog populations.
 Well, this hunter took things a step further in his hog population control efforts by mounting a thermal scope on a suppressed .50 Beowulf.
-If the odds were stacked against the hogs before, they really didn't stand a chance under those circumstances.

-Those big bullets hit hard and dished out some serious pain on the hogs.
-Since he was using a suppressor, it also took the hogs a while to figure out just what the heck was going on.
-They didn't know which way to run!
+They aren't moving very fast, but those big and heavy bullets hit hard.
+Additionally, since he was using a suppressor, it also took the hogs a while to figure out just what the heck was going on.

-Watch the video to really see the fur fly!
+Watch the video to see how it all went down.

 I'm sure the farmers in the area appreciate the efforts of this guy and others like him.
 Keep up the good work!